-At Acumatica, we recognize that selecting ERP system software is an important decision that takes time and research.
-But once that decision has been made, implementing the ERP technology becomes your goal and understanding the process will be your pathway to success.
+At Acumatica, we recognize that selecting the right ERP system software for your organization is an important decision that takes time and research.
+But, once selected, implementing that software can be intimidating.

-It’s important for your business that you understand the ERP implementation process without becoming overwhelmed.
-Implementing ERP system software can produce feelings of fear if you don’t know what steps to take or when.
-As with any large project, it’s imperative that you to take it one step at a time.
-Thankfully, a successful and calm ERP implementation is not only feasible, but actually quite common.
+As with any large project, it’s imperative that you to take things one step at a time.
+Thankfully, successful and calm ERP implementations are not only feasible, but actually quite common.

 Before we look at the implementation process in detail, your initial focus should be on selecting the right ERP system software provider for your business.
 The expected results of implementing the correct ERP technology should be streamlined operations, easy-to-use functionality, a real-time view of your business anytime and anywhere on any device, and an ERP platform that is not only secure but adaptable to the ever-changing needs of your company.
 This is something we know a bit about at Acumatica.